KoenWestendorp/koen_westendorp/_posts/2016-04-16-random-blog-post-for-tests.md

 ---
 layout: post
-title: My Personal Guide to Git
+title: Random Test Post
-cover-image: /img/blog/image3.jpg
+cover-image: /img/blog/image1.jpg
 ---

 This is my Personal Guide to Git (or PGG for short).